How much does a divorce cost in England and Wales? (2024) – Step-by-step guide on how to keep the cost down

 If you need extra help, try reading our parenting plan blog or download our free parenting plan e-book.

-We also have a parenting contract to help you to document your agreed upon childcare arrangements.
+We also have a Separating with Children Service to help you to document your agreed-upon childcare arrangements.

 Step Three: Set clear financial goals to help reduce the cost of divorce